Skip over main navigation

 Kent and Medway Safe Havens

-Kent and Medway Safe Havens offer out-of-hours mental health support to anyone aged 16+ in the Kent area, from four locations in Canterbury, Medway, Thanet and Maidstone.
+Kent and Medway Safe Havens offer walk-in mental health support to adults in the Kent area, from ten locations.

-The Haven offers out-of-hours mental health support to anyone aged 16+ in the York and Selby area.
+Sheffield Support Hub offers drop-in mental health support to anyone aged 16 and over.

 • Step 3 - more information

-Mental Health Matters, Avalon House, St. Catherine’s Court, Sunderland Enterprise Park, Sunderland, Tyne & Wear SR5 3XJ
+• Mental Health Matters, Waterside House, Sunderland Enterprise Park, Sunderland, SR5 2TZ

-For service contact details please visit 'Our services'
+For service contact details please visit 'Find Help'

 • Current vacancies